zelitosaide/react-js-course/src/api/use-context/README_USE_CONTEXT.md

 const ThemeContext = createContext("light");
 ```

+This way, if you accidentally render some component without a corresponding provider, it won't break.
+This also helps your components work well in a test environment without setting up a lot of providers in the tests.

+In the example below, the "Toggle theme" button is always light because it's outside any theme context provider and the default context theme value is `"light"`.
+Try editing the default theme to be `"dark"`.

 ### Overriding context for a part of the tree

 ### Optimizing re-renders when passing objects and functions